Dacada/rpi-home-setup/README.md

 TCP and UDP ports NATed to the fileserver, check Deluge config for the exact ones.

+# SSH/VPN NAT

+* WAN port 42420 for the ssh into the LAN port 22 of the bastion
+* WAN and LAN port 51820 for the VPN into the bastion

 # TODO

 In this order: